nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

-**A:** Winners will be announced on the [Showcase page](http://reviseresub.com/showcase) of our site as well as on Twitter on.
+**A:** Winners will be announced on the [Showcase page](http://reviseresub.com/showcase) of our site as well as on Twitter.
 Editors will then email their authors to begin the editing process!

 </div>